willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

     foo;
 ```

-With some trivial modifications to my implementation, this is how it would be
+With some trivial modifications to my implementation (required because the JS
+formatter in my demo project does not support _all_ JS syntaxes), this is how it
-pretty-printed:
+would be pretty-printed:

 ```js
 const currying = (argument1) => {